Innovative ideas for market research from Market Strategies International

 Chris Lindeman is an information designer at Market Strategies.
 He honed his design skills at an architecture firm and now specializes in data-driven interactive designs.
 Prior to joining Market Strategies, Chris worked as a graphic designer and an architect in Portland, Oregon.
 Chris has a BS in architecture from Syracuse University in New York.
 When not coding visualizations in Portland, Chris enjoys visiting foreign landscapes and cities.
 His favorites are Florence, Italy; Kyoto, Japan; the Cliffs of Moher in Ireland; Gimmelwald, Switzerland; and Fiordland, New Zealand.

-Chris Oberle is a senior vice president in the Energy division, with more than 25 years of executive management experience in the energy and financial services sectors.
+Chris Oberle is a senior vice president in the Energy Research division, with more than 25 years of executive management experience in the energy and financial services sectors.
 He manages the development and delivery of syndicated studies, custom research, best practices and advisory services.
 Throughout his career, Chris has earned a reputation as a customer experience thought leader by helping clients improve the way they develop, deliver, engage and satisfy customers with their programs and brands.
 Chris earned an MBA from Georgetown University and a bachelor’s degree from the University of Southern California.
 He coaches youth sports and spends time with his kids at USC and UCLA.

-Cody is a senior analyst in the Financial Services division of Market Strategies.
+Cody is a senior analyst in the Financial Services Research division of Market Strategies.
 Touching qualitative and quantitative studies from banking, wealth and insurance, he is well-rounded in delivering insights that drive confident business decisions.
 Cody has a master's degree in marketing research from Michigan State University and a bachelor’s degree in marketing from the University of Oklahoma.
 When he's not seeking answers to complex questions, Cody’s primary passion is sports.
 His love for the Oklahoma City Thunder runs so deeply, he named his Jack Russell Terrier “Rumble,” after the Thunder’s bison mascot.

 David Ying Hon Ho is director of international studies.